rvdzwet/invoice-validator/README.md

    - Models/Audit/TechnicalDetails.cs

 This refactoring follows SOLID principles, particularly the Single Responsibility Principle, making the codebase more maintainable and easier to understand.

+## Logging Conventions

+- We use Serilog for structured logging.
+- Log levels are used as follows:
+  - **Information**: General information about the application's operation.
+  - **Debug**: Detailed information for debugging purposes.
+  - **Warning**: Potential issues or non-critical errors.
+  - **Error**: Errors that do not cause the application to crash.
+  - **Fatal**: Errors that cause the application to crash.
+- All log messages should be meaningful and provide enough context to understand the event being logged.
+- Sensitive information should not be logged.

 ## Features